 Time: 6.00 pm – 7.30 pm Networking Drinks & Nibbles

-Please, notice the tickets sale closes on the 18th of October.
+Please, notice the tickets sale closes on the 19th of October at midday.

 Free Tickets Available for SPE Student Chapter Members

 SPE WA, in conjunction with our sponsor, tNavigator (Rock Flow Dynamics), are kindly sponsoring SPE Student Chapter Members to attend the monthly technical events.
 Please fill out an application form explaining why you are interested in attending the SPE WA technical events.
 Successful applicants will be notified via email.
 Note that applications will only be accepted up to the 13th of October.

 Application Form: https://form.jotform.co/61861410946861